openvinotoolkit/model_server/docs/troubleshooting.md

 ## Resource Allocation<a name="resource-allocation"></a>
 - RAM consumption might depend on the size and volume of the models configured for serving.
 It should be measured experimentally, however it can be estimated that each model will consume RAM size equal to the size of the model weights file (.bin file).

-- Every version of the model enabled in the version policy creates a separate inference engine object.
+- Every version of the model enabled in the version policy creates a separate OpenVINO&trade; Runtime `ov::Model` and `ov::CompiledModel` object.
 By default, only the latest version is enabled.

 - OpenVINO&trade; model server consumes all available CPU resources unless they are restricted by the operating system, Docker or Kubernetes capabilities.